& Professional Development

 The Department of Nursing Education/Professional Development is dedicated to providing and promoting education for all members of the nursing staff.
 The department provides general orientation for all levels of nursing staff, maintains the clinical competency program for the nursing department, provides training for unit secretary development and presents all the classes and training for the clinical computer system.

-Clinical educators are assigned to each service line.
+Clinical educators are assigned to each unit.
 These educators work with unit-based preceptors to provide specific unit based orientation, supervise the Clinical Nurse Residency Program for new graduate nurses, and maintain the competency program for clinical staff.
 Based on their clinical expertise, the clinical educators develop and present continuing education courses and develop on-line learning programs for staff education.

 Clinical Nurse Residency (CNR) Program